 2. The deadline to send internship topic proposals is 15 July 2019.
 The internships will start from February 2020.

 3. French student applications open September 2019.
 During this time the internship propositions will be disseminated by the French universities to their students.

-4. The deadline for applications to be submitted online is 15 October 2019.
+4. The deadline for applications to be submitted online is midnight Friday 18 October (French time).